NightH4nter/mhwd-kernel/README.md

 4. Install MHWD.

         sudo pacman -S mhwd
-   If you don't want to user the script, finish here.
+   If you don't want to use the script, finish here.
 Proceed to using MHWD.
 Otherwise, continue.
 5. Clone this repository and cd into it's folder.

         git clone https://github.com/NightH4nter/mhwd-kernel.git